-Russian oligarchs have invested more than €350 million euros in French luxury real estate, most of the time without attracting a scintilla of scrutiny about the source of the funds.
+In addition, the investigation found that Russian oligarchs have invested more than €350 million euros in French luxury real estate, most of the time without attracting any scrutiny.

 We found over €350 million worth of properties owned by 29 rich russians in France using public documents.